Gingertonic/Gingertonic.github.io/_posts/2018-09-05-any_jqueries_on_how_to_scale_this_so_far.markdown

 And why, pray tell us Beth, are you a week later than anticipated? (incidentally, that is the same question my gym trainer asked me on Monday...)
 Well partly because I was waking up through the night barely breathing and leaving snot-trails around the house for a week (TMI?
 You're welcome.)
 Partly because I'm living in a very popular tourist town and visitors are relatively plentiful.

-But mostly... mostly because THIS STUFF IS HARD! and SOMETIMES WEIRD! and the previous couple of weeks I've been feeling somewhat intellectually plateaued.
+<p style="font-size: 0.5em"> But mostly... mostly because THIS STUFF IS HARD! and SOMETIMES WEIRD! and the previous couple of weeks I've been feeling somewhat intellectually plateaued. </p>

 I've come to realise that a good tidy up and refactor of your work is a great way to revise what you did, gives you a chance to look at things and say 'what sort of amateur did this!' (and realise it was you, probably yesterday, so give yourself a pat on the back for coming so far overnight but also maybe hold off a bit on the high and mighty, thanks)